nvandeweerd/fsca/README.md

 # Licence

 This package is distributed with an MIT license, which means that anyone is free to use or modify the contents.
-In such cases, please the following citation:
+In such cases, please include the following citation:

 > Vandeweerd, N. (in press). *fsca: French syntactic complexity